UIUC-iSchool-DataViz/project-fall2017/README.md

 ## Component 2: Transportable Array Movie

+*THIS COMPONENT IS OPTIONAL AND IS NOT NECESSARY TO COMPLETE*

 Make a time-varying visualization of the transportable array and how it responds to an earthquake.
 You will be graded on the information that is communicated and the aesthetics.